dhagmann/deliberation-assets/projects/constructive_disagreement/hidden_profile/conflict_2.md

 ---
-name: projects/constructive_disagreement/hidden_profile/post_competent.md
+name: projects/constructive_disagreement/hidden_profile/conflict_2.md
 type: multipleChoice
 ---

-# I felt they were a competent person.
+# We had conflicting ideas about how to decide on a candidate.

 ---